All competing dancers and their teachers, must be registered for the entire workshop at the city where competing. Entry fees are NON-REFUNDABLE.

 In every city, no matter what the entry limits, JUMP's competition is limited to one solo per dancer.

 IMPORTANT: If there are too many entries to compete all the routines on Saturday, anyone registering for a solo or duo/trio must be available to perform on Fridays after 4pm.
 If JUMP decides to schedule any solos or duo/trios before 4pm on Friday and a routine decides not to perform, JUMP will provide a full refund.
-In a few rare circumstances, there might be Mini and/or Jr. Group Competition on Friday between 4-8pm.
+In a few rare circumstances, there might be Group Competition on Friday starting after 4pm.
 If this happens, we will do our best to notify the studio at least two weeks prior.
-There will NEVER be Mini or Junior Group Competition on Friday before 4pm.
+There will NEVER be Group Competition on Friday before 4pm.

 All music must be submitted to the JUMP desk at least one hour before each routine's scheduled performance time.
 Recording must be on a high quality CD.
 A back-up CD or iPod must be available for all entries.
 Each CD must contain only 1 entry and must be labeled with the following: TITLE, STUDIO CODE LETTER and ENTRY NUMBER.
 Labels will be provided by JUMP one week prior to the event.